-Figure 41.
+Figure 39.
 The page for configuring the Wi-Fi client.

-If you connect to a hidden network, enter the network name to the Network name (SSID) field.
+If you connect to a hidden network, select the band where the hidden network operates from the Frequency band list and enter the network name in the Network name (SSID) field.
 Then select a needed value from the Network authentication list and then, if needed, enter the password in the relevant field.